gongahkia/yuho/doc/reworked_sample_cheating.md

     I --> |DamageHarmType.NA| Z
 ```

-Yuho's flexible syntax affords further separation of concepts foundational to Criminal Law, such as the *Material facts*, *Mens Rea* and *Actus Reus*.
+Further, Yuho's flexible syntax also affords separation of concepts foundational to Criminal Law, such as *Material facts*, *Mens Rea* and *Actus Reus*.

 > [!NOTE]
 > For an annotated version of the below Yuho code, see [s415_detailed_cheating_definition.yh](./../example/cheating/s415_detailed_cheating_definition.yh).